You will graduate from Gonzaga University's Doctor of Nursing Practice program as a leader poised to influence positive change.

 What type of support services are available?

-- The Student Services team is available to answer questions 6 days a week and connect students to the resources needed.
+- The Student Services team is available to answer questions and connect students to the resources needed.

 - Students are also assigned a faculty advisor to help meet their academic goals.